Cnfc/chat_app_react/README.md

 - date with npm date-fns,
 - move to the last message scrollDown,
 - check online/offline RTDB => CFS => RTDB

+V1.
+V2 Im working on a new version